hzjken/multimodal-transportation-optimization/README.md

 With the objective & constraints built, the model is now complete!
 To make users understand the result easier, we process it with the function **txt_solution()** and save it into a text file [**Solution.txt**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/Solution.txt).
 The minimized cost value as well as optimal routes for all goods are presented in it.

 ## Model Use & Extension Guide
+Now that you know about all the details of the model, if you want to use it, just download the [**multi-modal transpotation.py**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/multi-modal%20transpotation.py) & [**model data.xlsx**](https://github.com/hzjken/multimodal-transportation-optimization/blob/master/model%20data.xlsx) in this repo.
+You can reset all the parameters' data in the excel file to fit your own case.
+After that, just run the python file and your **Solution.txt** will be generated!

+The code is written in OOP format, so you can easily modify or extend the **class MMT** to fit cases of more complex situations.
+You can also try modifying the assumptions such as making it to be a stochastic optimization problem or so on.

+Finally, hope this long documentation helps, and thanks all my MSBA teammates (**Derek, Teng Lei, Max, Veronica, Sophia**) for the help and contributions in this project!